The Bizarre History Behind White Lab Coats

 Before the 20th century, doctors typically dressed in somber black attire or street clothes reflecting their negative, unprofessional reputation.
 In the years predating critical scientific discoveries like antiseptics and anesthesia, medical school could be completed in just one year and the majority of medical tools and techniques were illegitimate and unsafe.
 Combined with a lack of proper sanitation, mortality rates were high while doctors’ reputations remained low.
 Fortunately, medical standards rose significantly in response to scientific advancements made in the early 20th century.

 Advancements like the discovery of germs and how they spread influenced doctors to discard their dirty, bloodstained garments and replace them with new white lab coats similar to those worn by well-regarded laboratory scientists.
 The initial intention behind the new white coat was to portray an image of cleanliness and purity to the wary public.
 The coat was also made to associate medical practice with reputable scientific research.
 Over time, women became more accepted in the field of medicine.
 With this change came the redesign of the traditional men’s lab coat to a new, updated design tailored towards women.
 This new women’s lab coat showcased the potential for improvement on the original, outdated design of the past.
-This redesign inspired other engineers and designers to pioneer even more features to improve on the traditional design resulting in the common white coat that doctors wear today.
+This redesign inspired other engineers and designers to pioneer even more features to improve on the traditional design resulting in the common white coats and embroidered lab coats that doctors wear today.

 Lab Coats Today